TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/concepts/the-things-stack-cloud/_index.md

 ---
 title: "The Things Stack Cloud"
-description: ""
+description: "This section contains concepts specific to The Things Stack Cloud"
-aliases: [/guides/cloud-hosted/cloud-hosted]
+weight: -2
-weight: 6
+aliases: [/guides/cloud-hosted/cloud-hosted, /getting-started/cloud-hosted]
 ---

 The Things Industries offers {{% tts %}} as hosted software as a service (SaaS).

 This guide explains what that means and shows how to work with The Things Industries Cloud.